 Geoff is a retired RCMP officer who found it hard to stay on the sidelines.
 So he regularly makes his way on assignment to the NWT and remote areas in the Arctic to maintain the right.
 He’s a good guy.
 Geoff wears a badge and carries a gun but his street smarts have kept him on the right side of upholding the law.

-And what if a box filled with happiness could change the way a child sees an

-	officer of the law?
+And what if a box filled with happiness could change the way a child sees an officer of the law?

-	Friends of REVwords, why don’t you fill one up for a kid ….boy or girl under

-	10. Or for a newborn.
+Friends of REVwords filled boxes for boys and girls under 10.
+And for a newborns.
 Mom’s of newborns in Hall Beach could use some TLC.
 Kind of like a second Christmas.
-Canada Post has the box for $23 (includes

-	postage) at Shoppers.

-	Share this post with 10 of your friends and let’s give the postmaster in

-	Nunavut the busiest month of her or his career.
+Friends shared this post with their friends and gave the postmaster in Nunavut the busiest month of his career.
+Thank you.

 Hope grows here.
-You’ll find stories that inspire, build faith, and offer
+You’ll find stories that inspire, build faith, and offer lasting purpose.

-	lasting purpose.